bayko/aws-transcribe-multiple-jobs-s3/README.md

 # Folder in bucket containing files
 PARENT_FOLDER="video-files"

-# Optional sub-folder - set value as "" if none
+# Optional sub-folder - leave value as "" if none
 SUB_FOLDER=""

 # Format for the media files being transcribed